-The scheme is set in a confined location within the University’s Science Area; Pell Frischmann’s brief was: To provide an adaptable structure capable of integrating the building services and supporting the specialist laboratory equipment, to achieve a seamless integration with the Phase 1 building and to minimise the impact of the development to both the ongoing operation of the University campus and the environment.
+The scheme is set in a confined location within the University’s Science Area; Pell Frischmann’s brief was: To provide an adaptable structure capable of integrating the building services and supporting the specialist laboratory equipment, to achieve seamless integration with the Phase 1 building and minimise the impact of the development to both the ongoing operation of the University campus and the environment.

 Working with the University of Oxford, our teams developed a design that provided the adaptability of use the University required whilst avoiding the over-provision and inefficiency of redundant capacity.
 A medium-span. column-free structure with flat soffits to allow unobstructed distribution of services and future adaptability was developed.
 Whilst providing the adaptability, the brief demanded this solution does achieve the stringent limits to dynamic behaviour required by the sensitive laboratory equipment.
 To prove the dynamic response was acceptable, finite element analysis considering footfall induced vibration was undertaken.

 The challenge for this congested site was to develop a design that enabled offsite methods of construction suitable for dynamically sensitive laboratories.
 To mitigate effects, the Engineering team developed a low impact basement construction, reducing ground vibration using CFA piles for the embedded retaining wall and a piled raft to reduce site congestion.
-The hybrid reinforced concrete frame’s embodied carbon was minimised through lean design and careful specification of cement replacement materials and adopted a Design for Manufacturer and Assembly (DfMA) approach utilising pre-cast horizontal and vertical elements removing site waste, also benefiting logistics, quality and programme.
+The hybrid reinforced concrete frame’s embodied carbon was minimised through lean design and careful specification of cement replacement materials and adopted a Design for Manufacture and Assembly (DfMA) approach utilising pre-cast horizontal and vertical elements removing site waste, also benefiting logistics, quality and programme.